 The College demonstrates its commitment to students' success by providing comprehensive services that include individualized assistance in advising, counseling, tutoring and mentoring.
 Nearly every College service features some component aimed at helping students complete a successful stay at SUNY Orange.
-Federal and state grant funding has helped the College offer TRIO and EOP programs for eligible students, and SUNY Orange employs a part-time veterans coordinator to assure our former and current service members are fully supported.
+Federal and state grant funding has helped the College offer TRIO and EOP programs for eligible students.